 The Psyche Bend Pumping Station is a fascinating piece of Mildura’s irrigation history.
 It is only 10 minutes from Mildura in the Kings Billabong Park.

 We’re no engineers, but the sight of the old steam engine body and tall chimney stacks is impressive.
 During school and public holidays, they fire up the steam engine which would be a sight to behold.
 We only saw it because we were setting off from here on a kayaking trip…

 If you like getting onto the water, a paddle on Kings Billabong is a must.
 We hired our kayaks from Wildside Outdoors.
 They dropped the kayaks off and collected when we were finished which was great service.

 The billabong is a fabulous place to explore.
 There are no currents to deal with.
 There is plenty of birdlife.
 We saw pelicans and swans everywhere.
 The highlight of our paddle was seeing an ibis rookery.
-You can read about it in our post.
 It’s an ideal paddle for the whole family.

 Mildura water play park

 If you have littlies and you want to cool off the water play park is the perfect spot.
 Situated alongside the river, the park has toddler friendly wading pools with waterspouts.
 There’s lots of grass, picnic facilities, playgrounds and plenty of shade.
 We travel without kids these days but even so, it was still a lovely, cool place to relax and watch the river go by.

 Red cliffs and Big Lizzie